unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 }
 ```

-When the command is executed and the `ResetCounter` method is invoked, because the parameter `counterValue` matches a feed property in the Model by type and name, this parameter will be materialized with the actual most-recent value from the Feed.
+When the command is executed and the `ResetCounter` method is invoked, because the parameter `counterValue` matches a feed property in the Model by type and name, this parameter will be materialized with the actual most recent value from the Feed.

 A `CancellationToken` parameter can still be added as the method's last parameter.
 Although this parameter is recommended, it's not mandatory.